webplatform/docs-wpd/Content/Import_Guide/H5R/index.md

 [http://www.html5rocks.com/tutorials/casestudies/onslaught/ Onslaught]
 </pre>

-=I-framed content=
+=iframe content=
-Some of the articles we're migrating may have content that appears in an i-frame.
+Some of the articles we're migrating may have content that appears in an iframe.
 WikiMedia does not support iframes, so the best we can do is create a link to the content.
 In HTML5Rocks! usually the iframe has both code and layout from the playground.
-If the iframe contains a code sample, cut and paste the code sample into the article.
-If the iframe contains a sample page (that runs some wiz-bang doohicky), create a link to the page.
+If the iframe contains a code sample, cut and paste the code sample into the article and put it in a <code><pre>...</pre></code> block.
+If the iframe contains a sample page (that runs some wiz-bang doohicky), create a link to the page and say something like, "You can see a demo here."

 See [[tutorials/audio_tag|audio tag]] for an example.